In Food52 Any Night Grilling, Paula Disbrowe’s recipes are simple enough to fire up the grill every night—not just for big backyard cookouts.

 - Remove all the rosemary leaves from the branches except 2 inches at the top of each.
 With a sharp knife, cut the leafless end of each branch at an angle to make a point, which will make it easier to skewer the pork.
 Coarsely chop the rosemary leaves you removed from the branches.

 - Cut the pork into 1 1/2-to 2-inch pieces and place in a bowl.
 Season with 2 tablespoons of the chopped rosemary, the thyme, garlic, and a generous sprinkling of salt and pepper.
 Set aside to marinate at room temperature while you prepare the grill.

-- In an aluminum drip pan, combine the beans, bay leaves, and a generous drizzle of olive oil and season with salt and pepper.
+- In an aluminum drip pan (a shallow metal pan), combine the beans, bay leaves, and a generous drizzle of olive oil and season with salt and pepper.

 - Prepare a charcoal grill for two-zone cooking and build a medium-high fire, or heat a gas grill to high.
 Carefully wipe the preheated grill grates with a lightly oiled paper towel.
 Using a grill brush, scrape the grill grates clean, then carefully wipe with a lightly oiled towel again.